List of Pokémon: Design and development

-The simpler roots of designs in Generation I prompted greater complexity in later games.
+The simpler roots of designs in generation I prompted greater complexity in later games.
 Designs in general have become increasingly complex and thematic in newer games.
 Sneasel, for example, draws inspiration from the Japanese yōkai kamaitachi, mythical creatures with fast, razor-sharp claws that hunt in packs.
 These elements are all found in Sneasel's design and characteristics.
-New Pokémon introduced in Generation VI, for example, are heavily influenced by the culture and fauna of Europe (namely France).
+New Pokémon introduced in generation VI, for example, are heavily influenced by the culture and fauna of Europe (namely France).
 However, by the release of X and Y in 2013, Sugimori stated that he wishes for Pokémon design to return to the simpler roots of the franchise.

-Masuda considers the starter Pokémon among the most important in the franchise.
+Masuda considers the first partner Pokémon among the most important in the franchise.
 Yoshida goes further and calls them "the face of that generation" and says that "they're the ones that should be on the packaging".
-The three starter Pokémon of each generation are always Grass-, Water-, and Fire-types, a trio that Masuda considers the easiest to understand for new players.
+The three Pokémon players start out with in each generation are always Grass-, Water-, and Fire-types, a trio that Masuda considers the easiest to understand for new players.
 Their designs are based on recognizable animals and made to stand out from pre-existing Pokémon.
 Each are also given distinct personalities to further define them.
-In an interview with GamesRadar in 2009, Masuda stated that simple Pokémon take around six months to design and develop and that Pokémon that play a more important part in the games (such as starter Pokémon) may take over a year.
+In an interview with GamesRadar in 2009, Masuda stated that simple Pokémon take around six months to design and develop, and that Pokémon that play a more important part in the games may take over a year.
 Masuda added, "We also want the designer to have as much freedom as possible; we don't want to narrow their imagination by saying, 'We want this kind of Pokemon.'
 When we talk to the designer we always stress that they shouldn't think of Pokemon necessarily, but should instead just be as creative as they can."
-After the Pokémon is designed it is sent to the "Battle Producer", who decides which moves and stats the Pokémon should have.
+After the Pokémon is designed, it is sent to the "Battle Producer", who decides which moves and stats the Pokémon should have.